atlisg/vegan-bot/pm.md

   * Track each path in the app
 * Add hint to placeholders "... (hint: use keywords)"
 * Change email on intro page to atlisaevar@gmail.com for now
+* API
+  * Start using Node.js API and MongoDB to store and give answers
+    * Make API searchable by parts of words, e.g. "pro" should return answers including "protein".
+    * Refactor angular app to use the new API
+  * Call API on every page change to track stats for each answer
+    * Let API know that an answer was selected.
+    * Let API know that an answer was shared.